View Betty Duhon's Obituary on americanpress.com and share memories

 |

-Betty McCabe Duhon, 91, of Lake Charles died Saturday, April 06, 2019 peacefully, in the comfort of her home.
+She is survived by her son, Kenneth Duhon; daughter, Judy Donovan (Scott), Nancy LaCombe (Al); son, Danny Duhon (Addie); daughters, Jeanney Wharton (Evan), and Penny Dickens (Darren).
+Leaving behind eight loving grandchildren and ten great-grandchildren with one on the way.

+Betty was very proud of her rich life here in Lake Charles creating stories to last a lifetime.
+Her stories began with her childhood on Helen Street to graduating at St. Charles Academy and Sowela Tech in 1946.
+Betty took pride during her time as a comptometrist at Mathison but most of all loved her years creating her family and spreading love and joy in every room she entered.
+She was truly loved by all!
+Betty was active in her community and served at Moss Regional Auxiliary, Our Lady Queen of Heaven Alter Society, bowled on a league over 60 years, and created and shared 'Rita' wood crosses with everyone she met.
+Her talents, generosity and kindness were limitless, she was truly one of a kind!
+We were all blessed to have her in our lives.

-Funeral services will be at noon Saturday, April 13, 2019, in the Johnson Funeral Home Chapel.
+Funeral service will be at noon Saturday, April 13, 2019, in the Johnson Funeral Home Chapel.
 Monsignor Daniel Torres will officiate.
 Interment will follow in Consolata Cemetery.
-Visitation will be from 5-9 p.m.
-Friday, with a rosary beginning at 6 p.m.
-Visitation will be continue from 9 a.m. until the time of service Saturday in the funeral home.
+Visitation Friday will be from 5 p.m. until 9 p.m. with a rosary beginning at 6 p.m.
+Visitation Saturday will be from 9 a.m. until the time of service in the funeral home.